|

 to regulate the harp's levers.
 He’s got this down to a science.

-He spends about an hour on each harp with Loveland levers and about
+He spends about an hour and a half putting the Camac levers on each

 At what point do we feel that the harp

 is actually a harp?
-When is it’s birthday anyway?
-For me,
+When is its birthday anyway?
+For

-the stringing day is probably the most significant step.
-However, it’s
+me, the stringing day is probably the most significant step.
+However,

-ship out.
-By this time Tommy’s probably just bringing back the
+to ship out.
+By this time Tommy’s probably just bringing back

-next batch of 5 harps that he’s sanded and Dave will be once again
+the next batch of 5 harps that he’s sanded and Dave will be

-suiting up for spraying those harps and seeing the wood grain emerge.
+once again suiting up for spraying those harps and seeing the wood

-The process just keeps circling around, and it’s wonderful every
+grain emerge.
+The process just keeps circling around, and it’s

 "Watching a Harp Come to Life"